THE GOOD GRUB INITIATIVE, BECAUSE SCHOOL CHILDREN IN DISADVANTAGED AREAS NEED YOUR HELP…NOW.

 Everyone involved in Good Grub is participating on a completely voluntary basis and is receiving no remuneration or other personal advantage in return.

 STATUS & STRUCTURE

-The Good Grub initiative is exclusively targeted at supporting these DEIS School Families in various disadvantaged areas of Dublin until such time as the COVID-19 emergency is brought under control.
-Hopefully, these school children will soon be back in school where they will again receive a breakfast and lunch.
-Of course it is not possible to predict when this will happen, however we have estimated that the project will continue for a period of three to four months from the time of inception.
+The Good Grub initiative is exclusively targeted at supporting these DEIS School Families in various disadvantaged areas of Ireland until such time as the COVID-19 emergency is brought under control.

 The Good Grub initiative will be maintained by an experienced group of professionals, ensuring best practice for the duration.